sAjibuu/Upload_Bypass/README.md

   -H , --header

      (Optional) - for example: '"X-Forwarded-For":"10.10.10.10"' - Use double quotes and wrapp it with single.
 Use comma to separate multi headers.

+  -d , --data=

+     (Optional) - for example: '"submit": "submit"' - Use double quotes and wrapp it with single quotes.
+Use comma to separate multi headers.

   -l , --location